paul-hammant/tbd/content/monorepos/index.md

 ## Third party dependencies

 With the monorepo model, there is a strong desire to have third-party binaries in source-control too.
 You might think that it would be unmanageable for reasons of size.
-In terms of history, Perforce and Subversion don't mind a terabyte of history of binary files (or more), and Git performed much better when Git-LFS was created.
+In terms of history, Perforce and Subversion do not mind a terabyte of history of binary files (or more), and Git performed much better when Git-LFS was created.
 You could still feel that the HEAD revision of thousands of fine-grained dependencies is too much for a workstation, but that can be managed via 'sparse checkout' techniques (see below).